spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/taking-backups/overview.md

          /*
           * The names of the connections to the databases that should be backed up
-          * Only MySQL- and PostgreSQL-databases are supported.
+          * MySQL, PostgreSQL, SQLite and Mongo databases are supported.
           */
          'databases' => [
              'mysql',